Elbow Wrist and Hand Pain Physiotherapy Edmonton

 Tennis Elbow and Golfer’s Elbow

-Tennis elbow is a term that refers to discomfort on the lateral or outside aspect of the elbow, whereas a golfer’s elbow is a term that refers to pain on the medial or inside portion of the elbow.
-Both of these ailments are the result of repetitive use and can be related to a wide variety of different tasks, not simply those associated with the sports for which they are named.
+Tennis elbow is a term that refers to discomfort on the lateral or outside aspect of the elbow, whereas a golfers elbow is a term that refers to pain on the medial or inside portion of the elbow, it may cause elbow wrist or hand pain as well.
+Tennis elbow and golfers elbow are the result of repetitive use and can be related to a wide variety of different tasks, not simply those associated with the sports for which they are named.
 Physiotherapy is the most effective treatment for either of these diseases because it repairs the underlying joint and soft tissue restrictions that are straining the tendons and swiftly lowers inflammation.

 If you are suffering any of the symptoms associated with the illnesses listed above or having persistent pain that will not go away, contact Family Physiotherapy in Edmonton immediately to schedule an appointment.